CognitiveProgrammer/State-Machine-Using-Boost-Statechart/Chapter-2/Readme.md

 _if the_ __sc::transition__ _mentioned event is received withing the state, it will automatically transit to_ __TARGET-STATE__.

-_Though it simple to use, but the syntax is bit weird at first. you need to typedef it with the reactions as_
+_Though it simple to use, but the syntax is bit weird at first. you need to typedef it with the predefined name called_ __reactions__ _as_
 ```
 typedef sc::transition <event_MoveToSecondState, secondState> reactions;